InterSpiritual Mentor Training

 The InterSpiritual Mentor Training program is designed for those who wish to guide students in both InterSpiritual Mediation and the InterSpiritual Mandala process.
-Trainees will join a mutually supportive cohort and be mentored by Dr. Ed Bastian and by an individual Certified Mentor.
-Certified Mentors will be trained to use our materials and methodologies to help others to create their own spiritual paths and contemplative practices.
+Trainees will join a mutually supportive cohort and be mentored by Dr. Ed Bastian and previously Certified Mentors.
+Mentors will be trained to use our process, materials and methodologies to help others to create their own spiritual paths and contemplative practices.

-The minimum length of this training process is about two years, depending on each trainee’s other professional and personal schedule.
-Mentors-in-training can begin at the conclusion of either the InterSpiritual Meditation or the InterSpiritual Mandala Course.
+The minimum length of this training process is about one year following the completion of a yearlong Facilitator Training Program.
+Mentors-in-training can begin after completing the InterSpiritual Meditation (ISM) course, the InterSpiritual Mandala Course and the Facilitator Training Program.
 The training qualification and certification process includes the following elements.

 - The InterSpiritual Meditation (ISM) 8-Week Course

 - Capstone Paper for ISM Meditation Course

 - Practicum – Supervised Facilitation of Other Students

 - Capstone Paper or Project for Facilitator Training Program